apiato/apiato/docs/_docs/C.features/code-generator.md

 For example, you can direclty call `php artisan apiato:controller --file=UserController` to directly specify the class to be generated.
 The wizard, however, will ask you for the `--container` as well.

+## Contributing

+If you would like to add your own generators, please check out the [Contribution Guide](http://apiato.io/B.general/contribution/).